tylim88/Create-Prisma-App/README.md

 Prod is very similar to test, so the instructions also similar:

-1. in ./config.prod.env, change the value of PSQL_HOST to some database of third party(aws or heroku)
+1. in ./config.prod.env, change the value of PSQL_XXXX to some database of third party(aws or heroku etc etc)
 2. Run this in console: npm run prod-setup

 note that prod-start, prod-deploy and prod-schema automatically run in container and doesn't work outside the of the container(remember unlike dev environment, test and prod Node is running in container)